OVALInterpreter/ovaldi/docs/README.txt

        Please see build.macos.txt.

--- II -- USING THE OVAL INTERPRETER --
+-- III -- USING THE OVAL INTERPRETER --

   A. Required Privileges -- IMPORTANT NOTE: